What is a charter school?

 What is a charter school sponsor?

-The sponsor then monitors the charter school on an ongoing basis, using the school’s performance to inform decisions about expansion, replication, renewal, intervention or closure.
+If a charter gets approved by the Missouri school board, the sponsor then monitors the charter school on an ongoing basis, using the school’s performance to inform decisions about expansion, replication, renewal, intervention or closure.

 How do charter schools get closed down?